rsksmart/devportal-1.0/rif/gateways/triggers/notifier/setup.md

 }
 ```

-To run the RIF Notifier start a terminal in `rif-notifier` directory and run:

-Then run the command `bin/subscriptionplans.sh`  to create the subscription plans.
+To run the RIF Notifier start a terminal in `rif-notifier` directory and run the command `bin/subscriptionplans.sh`  to create the subscription plans.
 Refer to [create subscription plans](../subscription-plans#create-subscription-plans) and [update subscription plans](../subscription-plans#update-subscription-plans)

 #### Run the application